-The Nuba claim to be the original inhabitants of the Nuba Mountains which are located in Sudan's South Kordofan province.
+The Nuba people claim to be the original inhabitants of the Nuba Mountains which are located in Sudan's South Kordofan province.
 Since other groups occupy the area, such as the Arabic-speaking Bagarra and Jellaba, the non-Arab Nuba make up less than two-thirds of the Nuba Mountains population.
 Although the people are referred to as "Nuba," there is no single Nuba group.
 Instead, the term is used as a regional grouping for a people who share the same environment and stand out as distinct from the surrounding tribes.

 There are many Nuba groups, each constituting a different ethnic group with its own language.
 In fact, nearly 100 different dialects are spoken in the Nuba hills.
 This results to one community being unable to understand the next.
 Fortunately, many Nuba speak Arabic as a second language, which has enabled them to communicate with other groups.